jsiembida/bucky3/DESIGN.md

 * Python3 is the target platform.
 * Bucky has logic for custom metrics processor, Bucky3 drops that as redundant, backends like InfluxDB / Prometheus offer rich data processing.
 * CollectD protocol has been dropped.
-Linux metrics are implemented in under 200 lines of Python code to provide replacement for some of the lost CollectD functionality.
+Linux metrics are implemented in ~200 lines of Python code to provide replacement for some of the lost CollectD functionality.
 * Docker containers' metrics got implemented in under 100 lines of extra code.
 * Bucky uses `setproctitle` to set human friendly names for its processes.
 This is a nice